 e.
 Rating Factor 5: Achieving Results and Program Evaluation (10 Points).
 This factor emphasizes HUD's commitment to ensuring that applicants keep promises made in their applications and assess their performance to ensure performance goals are met.
-Achieving results requires that you, the applicant, have clearly identified the expected outcomes of your project and interim performance measures for measuring progress in achieving the desired outcomes.
+Achieving results requires that you, the applicant, have clearly identified the expected outcomes of your study and interim performance measures for measuring progress in achieving the desired outcomes.
 Outcomes are ultimate goals.
 Benchmarks or outputs are interim activities or products that lead to the ultimate achievement of your goals.

-Project evaluation requires that you, the applicant, identify program outcomes, interim products or benchmarks, and indicators that will allow you to measure your performance.
+In order to track the progress of your proposed study, you must identify interim products or benchmarks, milestones, and outcomes, all of which are indicators that will allow you and HUD to measure your performance.
 Performance indicators should be objectively quantifiable and measure actual achievements against identified goals.
-You should also identify important study milestones (e.g., the end of specific phases in a multiphase study, recruitment of study participants, developing a new analytical protocol), which should also be clearly indicated in your study timeline.
-If appropriate, you can refer to the benchmarks and milestones identified in the management plan that you provide as part of your response to Rating Factor 3, providing additional explanation, as necessary.
+You should identify the critical study milestones, which should be clearly indicated in your study timeline.
 In your response you should also identify potential obstacles in meeting your study objectives and related performance measures and discuss steps you would take to respond to these obstacles.